At Night (film)

 At Night (original title: Om natten) is a 2007 Danish short film.
 It was nominated for Best Live Action Short Film at the 2008 Oscars.

 Plot

 Three young women between the ages of 18 and 20 have been diagnosed with cancer.
-In the days between Christmas and New Year, the three girls manage to deal positively with the situation thanks to the company of each other.
+In the days between Christmas and New Year, the three girls manage to deal positively with the situation thanks to the company of one another.